pulmonomics-lab/roplspvs/README.md

 ```

 ## Features
-The script generates four selected models:
+The script generates five models using different strategies:
-Model 1 uses p(corr) cutoff which is userset either to numeric value or corresponding to userset p[Pearson_pcorr_cutoff] and userset number of orthogonals with default 0.
+Model strategy 1 uses p(corr) cutoff which is userset either to numeric value or corresponding to userset p[Pearson_pcorr_cutoff] and userset number of orthogonals with default 0.
-Model 2 uses p(corr) cutoff corresponding to userset p[Pearson_pcorr_cutoff] and number of orthogonals resulting in best performing model after variable selection.
+Model strategy 2 uses p(corr) cutoff corresponding to userset p[Pearson_pcorr_cutoff] and number of orthogonals resulting in best performing model after variable selection.
-Model 3 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection.
+Model strategy 3 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection.
 Only pcorr cutoff higher than p[Pearson_pcorr_cutoff] is used.
-Model 4 uses both p(corr) cutoff and number of orthogonals resulting in best performing model after variable selection while keeping the amount of variables down by only adding variables if a decrease in p(corr) cutoff less than userset p(corr) cutoff results in an increase in Q2 of more than 1%.
+Model strategy 4 sets p(corr) cutoff and number of orthogonals creating in best performing model after variable selection while keeping the amount of variables to a minimum.
+They are limited by only adding variables if a decrease in p(corr) cutoff less than userset delta-p(corr) cutoff results in an increase in Q2 of more than 1%.
+The minimum p(corr) cutoff for model strategy 3 and 4 is set by variable p[Pearson_pcorr_cutoff].
-Model 5 is an iteration model using increasing p(corr) cutoff from 0.01 to until no more variables are selected.
-The amount of orthogonals is set using ropls default method adding an orthogonal as long as Q2 post vs is increased by 1 %.
-Best performing model is selected comparing each iteration.
+Model strategy 5 is an iteration model using increasing p(corr) cutoff stepwise as long as Q2 of the model post variable selection is increased more than 1%.
+The amount of orthogonals is set using ropls default method adding orthogonals as long as Q2 post vs is increased by 1 %.

 ### Best performing model during selection of amount of orthogonal variables and p(corr) cutoff
 Best performing models are defined as models that after variable selection give high Q2, low difference between R2 and Q2 and also low p[Q2_perm_ post_vs] and low p[R2_perm_ post_vs].
-The weight between low difference and low p[Q2_perm_ post_vs] is given by userset prefered_pR2_and_pQ2_permutated_post_vs with lower prefered_pR2_and_pQ2_permutated_post_vs giving more weight to p[Q2_perm_ post_vs] compared to high Q2 and low difference between R2 and Q2.
+The weight between low difference and low p[Q2_perm_ post_vs] is given by user-set preferred_pR2_and_pQ2_permutated_post_vs with lower preferred_pR2_and_pQ2_permutated_post_vs giving more weight to p[Q2_perm_ post_vs] compared to high Q2 and low difference between R2 and Q2.

 ### Detailed descripting of method for selecting amount of orthogonal variables
-1)	Maximum number of orthogonals are userset by variable max_no_of_ortho with default setting 5 for Model2-4 and by setting no_of_ortho with default 0 for Model1.
+1)	Maximum number of orthogonals are user-set by variable max_no_of_ortho with default setting 5 for Model2-4 and by setting no_of_ortho with default 0 for Model1.
-2)	Selects models with p[R2_perm_ post_vs] and p[Q2_perm_ post_vs]< prefered_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 < 0.2
+2)	Selects models with p[R2_perm_ post_vs] and p[Q2_perm_ post_vs]< preferred_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 < 0.2
 3)	Selects models with max Q2 as long as adding an orthogonal increases Q2 more than 1%.
-4)	If no model is found p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] limit is increased by prefered_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 is increased by 0.1 and selection is rerun.
+4)	If no model is found p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] limit is increased by preferred_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 is increased by 0.1 and selection is rerun.
 5)	If there is more than one model with the same amount of orthogonals and the same Q2, the model with lowest amount of orthogonals after variable selection is chosen.

 ### Detailed descripting of method for selecting p(corr) cutoff
 1)	From the start, all variables with |p(corr)|< p[Pearson_pcorr_cutoff] are removed.
 2)	Amount of orthogonals selected when using pcorr cutoff set at p[Pearson_pcorr_cutoff] from Model2.
-3)	Selects pcorr resulting in models with p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] < prefered_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 < 0.2
+3)	Selects pcorr resulting in models with p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] < preferred_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 < 0.2
-4)	Model3: Selects pcorr resulting in models with max Q2 allowing for a decrease in Q2 by 1% if amount of variables are decreased.
+4)	Model strategy 3: Selects pcorr resulting in models with max Q2 allowing for a decrease in Q2 by 1% if amount of variables are decreased.
-5)	Model4: Selects pcorr resulting in models with max Q2 as long as adding variables by decreasing pcorr cutoff more than userset pcorr_diff increases Q2 more than 1%.
+5)	Model strategy 4: Selects pcorr resulting in models with max Q2 as long as adding variables by decreasing pcorr cutoff more than user-set pcorr_diff increases Q2 more than 1%.
-6)	If no model is found p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] limit is increased by prefered_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 is increased by 0.1 and selection is rerun.
+6)	If no model is found p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] limit is increased by preferred_pR2_and_pQ2_permutated_post_vs and diff between R2 and Q2 is increased by 0.1 and selection is rerun.

 ## Model statistics
 ### R2 and Q2
 R2 is derived from the ropls package and is a measure of the fitness of the model and shows how much of the variation is explained by the model with a maximum value of 1.
-Q2 is a measure of the predictability of the model determined by 7 fold crossvalidation which is the default in the ropls package.
+Q2 is a measure of the predictability of the model determined by 7 fold cross-validation which is the default in the ropls package.
 The package gives R2 and Q2 pre and post variable selection.

 ### Permutations
 In addition to the p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] which is calculated by default by the ropls package this package also calculates p[R2_perm_ pre_vs] and p[Q2_perm_ pre_vs].
-This includes randomization of subject respons labels followed by variable selection and fitting of model post variable selection to obtain R2 and Q2 for permutated models.
+This includes randomization of subject respond labels followed by variable selection and fitting of model post variable selection to obtain R2 and Q2 for permutated models.
 The same amount of orthogonals is used in the permutated models as in the unpermutated model under investigation.
 R2 and Q2 for the permutated models are compared to R2 and Q2 for the unpermutated models to generate p[R2_perm_ pre_vs] and p[Q2_perm_ pre_vs].
-The number of permutations performed is userset by setting parameter no_permutations_post_vs, no_permutations_post_vs_selected_models and no_permutations_pre_vs with default 20.
+The number of permutations performed is user-set by setting parameter no_permutations_post_vs, no_permutations_post_vs_selected_models and no_permutations_pre_vs with default 20.

 ## RMSE
 RMSE is derived using ropls package and is a measure from the ropls package square root of the mean error between actual and predicted responses.